Last updated on April 6th, 2026

 Q: What are the different ways to create purchase orders?

-A: There are four methods: (1) Order for all jobs, (2) Order for selected jobs, (3) Replenish low stock, (4) Raise PO from a specific job’s BOM.
-Choice depends on workflow.
+A: Gojee provides four distinct methods: (1) Order for all jobs, (2) Order for selected jobs, (3) Replenish low stock, (4) Raise PO from a specific job’s BOM.
+Each of these is suited to different workflows:

 Q: How do we handle orders placed through supplier portals (not via Gojee PO)?